Brooklyn Massage Therapy

 Are Tight Hips Really a Flexibility Problem?

-In many cases, tight hips are not a flexibility issue but a nervous system response to overworked or stressed muscles.
-Muscles don’t only feel tight because they’re short.
-Often, they feel tight because they’re protective.
+In many cases, tight hips are not a flexibility issue — they're a nervous system response to overworked or stressed muscles.
+Muscles don't only feel tight because they're short.
+Often they feel tight because they're protective.

-When certain hip muscles are overworked, stressed, or held in one position too long (like sitting), they can develop trigger points—irritable areas that keep the muscle partially contracted.
+When certain hip muscles are overworked, stressed, or held in one position too long, they can develop trigger points — irritable areas that keep the muscle partially contracted.
+In this state:

 • The muscle doesn't want to lengthen